 In an Irish context, a number of businesses could be impacted by Brexit, including:

 - Irish businesses who export goods or services to the UK, or who operate businesses in the UK;

-- UK businesses who operate businesses in Ireland or who are considering using Ireland as their EU base following Brexit; and
+- UK businesses who operate businesses in or from Ireland or who are considering using Ireland as their EEA base following Brexit;

-- Businesses from outside the EU and the UK who currently use the UK as their EU base and are considering establishing in Ireland.
+- Businesses from outside the EEA and the UK who currently use the UK as their EEA base and are considering establishing in Ireland.

 All such businesses should start planning for Brexit now, if they have not already done so.

 See our full Brexit Special Report here